 But this year, despite our geographical distance from family and friends having a white Christmas in Canada, we embraced a new kind of Christmas: a brown one.

-A brown Christmas is the kind of Christmas I could get used to.
+A brown Christmas in Australia is the kind of Christmas I could get used to.